srujandeshpande/snake-ladder/README.md

 # snake-ladder
-Snake and Ladder DS Project
-Srujan Vasudevrao Deshpande and Vaibhav Gupta
+Snake and Ladder DS Project using Graphs Multilist Srujan Vasudevrao Deshpande and Vaibhav Gupta